return to Natural Dog Health Remedies

 Herbs

-These herbs are rich in minerals and vitamins and are effective in helping joint repair as well as removal of metabolic wastes from the body, which otherwise may contribute to solid buildups in the joints.
+• Dandelion/Nettle: These herbs are rich in minerals and vitamins and are effective in helping joint repair as well as removal of metabolic wastes from the body, which otherwise may contribute to solid buildups in the joints.

-Alfalfa has long been considered as one of the most effective herbs for relieving pain and discomforts resulting from arthritis.
+• Alfalfa: Alfalfa has long been considered as one of the most effective herbs for relieving pain and discomforts resulting from arthritis.
 It also helps with the transport of systemic waste from body tissues.

-These herbs have anti-inflammatory properties and can relieve pain of arthritis and hip dysplasia in dogs.
+• Licorice/Yucca: These herbs have anti-inflammatory properties and can relieve pain of arthritis and hip dysplasia in dogs.

-These are tonic herbs that are effective in improving blood circulation.
+• Ginkgo/Hawthorn/Rosemary: These are tonic herbs that are effective in improving blood circulation.
 An increase in blood flow in the tissues surrounding the painful joints will result in more flexible muscles and less stiffness.

-These herbs also help increase blood circulation by slightly dilating the blood vessels and capillaries.
+• Cayenne/Ginger: These herbs also help increase blood circulation by slightly dilating the blood vessels and capillaries.

-Natural Products for Dog Hip Dysplasia
+Natural Products for Dogs with Hip Dysplasia

-Zukes Hip Action for Dogs
+Zukes Hip Action Dog Treats

-This supplement is not only effective but delicious!
-The nutritional supplements include Chondroitin and Glucosamine, as well as vitamin C, vitamin E, copper, zinc, selenium, manganese and numerous amino acids for their enzymatic benefits and to assist in the transportation of Chondroitin and Glucosamine to aching hips and joints.
+These nutrients all help the delivery of Chondroitin and Glucosamine to the affected hips and joints.
 The supplement comes in three different yummy flavors - chicken, beef and peanut.
 Your dog will love it!

 This colostrum supplement can be used in conjunction with any of the above supplements to facilitate quick and better effects.

-Hip Dysplasia in Dogs - Things We Can Do
+Things We Can Do

 Keep the Dog's Weight Down